Controllable Sequence Editing for Biological and Clinical Trajectories: Results

 \subsection{\underline{R2}: Delayed sequence editing on observed sequences}

-Delayed sequence editing requires forecasting a trajectory at a future time step under a given condition while maintaining global integrity.
-This task is challenging, as small errors can compound over longer horizons.
-Example scenarios in which delayed sequence editing is applicable are: Treating the cells with the candidate drug \textit{in ten days} and performing the surgery on the patient \textit{next year}.
+Delayed sequence editing forecasts a trajectory at a specified future time step under a given condition while preserving sequence consistency.
+Unlike immediate editing, the condition takes effect at the designated future time, requiring models to project forward without introducing compounding errors.
+Examples include applying a drug to a cell in \textit{ten days} or scheduling a patient's surgery for \textit{next year}.

-\name performs better or competitively against SimpleLinear (ablation) and VAR on eICU and MIMIC-IV~(Figure~\ref{fig:benchmark}b; Appendix Figures~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}). \name-transformer and \name-xLSTM achieve lower MAE than SimpleLinear, whereas non-\name transformer and MOMENT baselines perform comparably or worse.
-As in immediate sequence editing, models using MOMENT as the sequence encoder (i.e.,~using temporal concepts with MOMENT) yield the highest MAE.
+\name performs competitively against SimpleLinear (ablation) and VAR on eICU, MIMIC-IV, and M5 (Fig.~\ref{fig:benchmark}b,~\ref{fig:supp_benchmark_full_mae}-\ref{fig:supp_benchmark_full_rmse}; Tab.~\ref{tab:supp_lowr_delayed}). \name-transformer and \name-xLSTM achieve lower MAE than SimpleLinear, whereas non-\name transformer and MOMENT baselines perform comparably or worse.
+As in immediate sequence editing, models with MOMENT as the sequence encoder (i.e.,~using temporal concepts with MOMENT) yield the highest MAE on the biomedical sequences.
 However, incorporating \name with MOMENT reduces the MAE to levels comparable to the MAE of SimpleLinear and VAR.

-On WOT, SimpleLinear and VAR outperform neural network models in delayed sequence editing~(Figure~\ref{fig:benchmark}b).
-This suggests that cellular trajectories exhibit small and possibly noisy changes at each time step, favoring linear models~\cite{ahlmann2024deep, toner2024analysis}.
+On WOT, SimpleLinear and VAR outperform neural network models in delayed sequence editing~(Fig.~\ref{fig:benchmark}b).
+This suggests that cellular trajectories exhibit small and possibly noisy changes at each time step, favoring linear models~\citep{ahlmann2024deep, toner2024analysis}.
 Also, given the relatively small number of training trajectories compared to the high-dimensional state space, nonlinear models may overfit to noise more readily than linear models.
 Still, \name significantly reduces the MAE of non-\name models, demonstrating its effectiveness as a regularizer that mitigates short-term noise while preserving long-term trends.
+Further, as in immediate sequence editing, \name better preserves unedited variables than non-\name models (Tab.~\ref{tab:supp_stratify}).

+A benefit of delayed sequence editing is the ability to perform a single-step generation of any time $t_j$ in the future.
+To empirically demonstrate that single-step generation can help avoid compounding autoregressive error, we perform an experiment in which we arbitrarily add three intermediate steps between $t_i$ and $t_j$ before finally predicting the observed $\mathbf{x}_{:,t_j}$ (Tab.~\ref{tab:supp_intermediate_steps}).
+On real-world patient datasets, we find that adding intermediate steps leads to compounding autoregressive error.
+There are a few possible explanations.
+The patient datasets have irregular and large time intervals (e.g.,~hours, days, weeks, months, years).
+Because MIMIC-IV and eICU capture patients in the intensive care unit, these patients' lab test measurements (e.g.,~white blood cell count, glucose) can change rapidly.
+Arbitrarily adding intermediate steps may introduce noise that compounds and degrades predictions at $t_j$.